 10 Things You Need to Do 1 Month Before You Move

 In most cases, you know you’ll be moving at least a month in advance.
-You may think a week or two’s enough to handle all of your moving logistics, but you’ll really need to give yourself a bit more leeway.
-Start planning your move a month in advance in order to comfortably hit all of your must-do's.
+You may think a week or two is enough to handle all of your moving logistics, but you’ll really need to give yourself a bit more leeway.
+Start planning your move at least a month in advance in order to comfortably hit all of your must-do’s.

 One big purge will significantly reduce the heavy lifting come packing time.
 There’s no point packing or having movers haul things you don’t want or need.
 Label a few large boxes as donate, sell, and trash.
 Go through one room at a time, and put items in their appropriate piles.

-Better yet, if you’re interested in donating items, make sure to get a receipt from the organization you’re donating to and deduct it from your taxes (hey, it’ll help offset your moving expenses!).
+Better yet, if you’re interested in donating clothing, furniture and other household items, make sure to get a receipt from the organization you’re donating to and deduct it from your taxes (hey, it’ll help offset your moving expenses!).

 Compare Moving Companies

 Don’t be fooled by “too good to be true” pricing from companies that may not be credible.
 As a general rule, you should have three in-home estimates to get a sense of what’s a reasonable moving quote.
 Pro-tip: make sure that your moving quote is guaranteed, be sure to ask about hidden fees (such as stairs adding an additional cost to your move).

 Put all your important documents in your moving survival box.
 This includes mortgage papers, insurance binders, bank account information, and school, medical, and vet records.